Mateo Silvetti: Club career

 He joined the football academy at Newell's Old Boys in 2014.
 He was part of a successful Newells U17 team and at the end of 2023 signed a contract until December 2025.
 He was promoted to train with the Newell's Old Boys first-team in the summer of 2024 and made his Argentine Primera División debut for Newell's Old Boys on 19 July 2024, against Barracas Central at the age of 18 years-old.

-He scored his first league goals for the club when he struck a brace on the 27 September 2024 in a 3-3 draw against Deportivo Riestra.
+He scored his first league goals for the club when he struck a brace on the 27 September 2024 in a 3–3 draw against Deportivo Riestra.

 On 22 August 2025, it was announced that Silvetti had signed with Inter Miami of Major League Soccer through the 2029 season with an option for a further year, as part of their U22 Initiative.
+On 6 December, he started the final as Inter Miami won the MLS Cup 2025 against Vancouver Whitecaps.

 International career

 In 2022 and 2023 he was called up by Argentina U17.
 In August 2024, he was called up to the Argentina national under-20 football team.
+He was part of the team which reached the final of the 2025 FIFA U-20 World Cup.